front-commerce/developers.front-commerce.com/source/docs/essentials/installation.md

 the GraphQL schema and interact with its data.

 <blockquote class="info">
-The project will reload automatically in most cases.
+The project will reload automatically in most cases upon a source code change.
 However, when you are trying to override a file that already exists in one of your modules, remember to restart this script.
 </blockquote>